Are you looking for the patterns? Scroll down to the second set of bullets.

 - Free PDF printable doll clothes sewing pattern for shirt (use View C shirt patterns)

-- Tutorial video showing how to make this shirt (found at the top of this page)
+- Tutorial video showing how to make this shirt

 - Here’s the free, printable PDF sewing pattern for making the skirt (use the shorter of the two)

 - The tutorial for making the skirt shows Elsa’s skirt, but the steps are basically the same

 - Here’s a link to a page where I give you tips for working with cord elastic

 - How to pull elastic through a casing (helpful if you’re making a skirt, pants, or shorts to go with this shirt)

 - How to do a basic straight stitch (helpful for beginners, just learning to sew by hand)

 Okay, but what if you want a cotton shirt with long sleeves?
 That’s not too hard, if you sign up for, my Creative Spark class, “How to Alter Doll Clothes Patterns,” which is now live on the Creative Spark platform.
 You can sign up any time you want!

 In my class on Creative Spark, you’ll learn how to lengthen and shorten sleeves, how to lengthen and shorten the bodice portion of the shirt, and even how to re-size patterns — yes!
 You can take a Skipper pattern, for example, and shrink it down to fit Anna or Elsa with the skills you learn in “How to Alter Doll Clothes Patterns!”
 How cool is that?